anonaddy/addy.io/source/_posts/bitwarden-adds-anonaddy-integration.md

 If you don't have a Bitwarden account you can [create one](https://vault.bitwarden.com/#/register?layout=default) for free.

-## What will this mean for AnonAddy users?
+## What will this mean for addy.io users?

-If you use Bitwarden and AnonAddy it will mean that you will now be able to create email aliases for AnonAddy directly from the [Bitwarden Generator](https://bitwarden.com/help/generator/#generate-a-username).
+If you use Bitwarden and addy.io it will mean that you will now be able to create email aliases for addy.io directly from the [Bitwarden Generator](https://bitwarden.com/help/generator/#generate-a-username).

 This will make it extremely quick and convenient to create and save alias details directly in Bitwarden for each account.